-All documentation must be received no later than January 1 of the year of desired transfer.
+All must be received no later than January 1 of the year of desired transfer.

+Financial Information

-Financial Information Fees and Expenses
+Fees and Expenses

-For residents of Kentucky, the tuition for the academic year is estimated at \$35,883 annually.
-For non-residents of Kentucky, the tuition is estimated at \$74,429 annually.
+For residents of Kentucky, the tuition for the academic year is estimated at \$37,858 annually.
+For non-residents of Kentucky, the tuition is estimated at \$78,812 annually.
 The actual charges will be finalized annually in June.
-Questions of resident status should be addressed to the Office of Student Services, University of Louisville, Belknap Campus, Louisville, Kentucky 40292.
+Questions of resident status should be addressed to the Registrar's Office, University of Louisville, Belknap Campus, Louisville, Kentucky 40292.